timboudreau/docs/_events/itemfinished.md

 title: ItemFinished
 ---

 Generated when syncthing ends synchronizing a file to a newer version.
+A successfull operation:

 ```json
 {